tedneward/Azgaarnoth/Cultures/Backgrounds.md

 * [Smuggler](Backgrounds/Smuggler.md): where there is trade, there are those who seek to bypass legal restrictions on it.
 * Soldier
 * Spy
-* Urchin
+* [Urchin](Backgrounds/Urchin.md): not all children have happy childhoods.

 ## Al'Uman Backgrounds
 These backgrounds are those specifically of Al'Uman background: [Alalihat](/Nations/Alalihat.md), [Zalabasa](/Nations/Zabalasa.md), and [Almalz](/Nations/Almalz.md).

-* [Acolyte](Backgrounds/Acolyte.md): Al'Uman acolytes are almost always of their tribe's established religion (Alilihatian or Zalabasan).
+* [Acolyte](Backgrounds/Acolyte.md): Al'Uman acolytes are almost always of their tribe's established religion (Alalihatian or Zalabasan).
 * [Artisan](Backgrounds/Artisan.md): one thing, regardless of religious dispute, that all Al'Umans agree upon is a love of beauty--whether expressed in stone, glass, paint, or jewelry, artisans are revered and sometimes even coveted among the Courts of the Grasslands.
 * [Athlete](Backgrounds/Athlete.md): Al'Uman tribes frequently hold physical contests of skill during festivals, and more than one tribal rivalry has been born of a lost wager on an athletic competition.
 * [Charlatan](Backgrounds/Charlatan.md): tales of notorious tricksters and con-men litter the Al'Uman legends, and many seek to emulate those who came before them.